poursal/srp6a-php/README.md

 vendor/bin/phpunit --verbose ThinbusTest.php
 ```

 If all test pass should output a final line such as `OK (xx tests, yyy assertions)`.
-If not raise an issue with the exact PHP version and the output of `phpinfo();`
+If not raise an issue with the verbose output of the phpunit command and the output of `phpinfo();` on your system.

 ## License